Wednesday, December 20, 2017

 A conspicuous figure behind the scenes in Germany during World War I was Dr. Lewis H. Marks.
 More than just a regular research chemist doing business in Berlin, Marks was also a secret agent for the German government, spying on American reporters.

 Lewis H. Marks.
-Press photo from 1933 when he became President of the Continental Distilling Corporation in Philadelphia.
+Colorized press photo from 1933 when he became President of the Continental Distilling Corporation in Philadelphia.
 Authors collection.

 Born in New Orleans in 1883, Lewis Marks studied medicine and came to Frankfurt am Main, Germany, in 1907 where he became an assistant to the famous Dr. Paul Ehrlich, the man who discovered the cure for syphilis.
 Apart from selling serums to the German army during the First World War Marks also used his extensive contacts with the German government to assist American journalists, helping them with an interview or a permit to get to the front.
 This way he gained the trust of these American reporters who even made him an honorary member of their correspondents club at the Adlon Hotel in Berlin.
 But they didn't know that Marks filed secret reports on their whereabouts and activities to some very high-placed German officials.